Thireus/GGUF-Tool-Suite/docs/Quantize from BF16.md

 cd /"$WORKING_DIRECTORY"/"$MODEL"-"$MAINTAINER"-BF16-SPECIAL_SPLIT && \
 for f in $(ls); do mv -f $f $(echo $f | sed "s/model_name/$MODEL-"$MAINTAINER"-BF16-SPECIAL_TENSOR/g"); done
 ```

+Note: You can also have a look at the `monitor_and_split.sh` which automates splitting models.

 You will also need to produce the tensors.map file, enrich it with the imatrix hash and produce the GPG signatures.
 These steps are detailed [here](https://github.com/Thireus/GGUF-Tool-Suite/blob/main/docs/Convert_model_to_BF16.md).